The time has finally come.

 Instead, he showcases specific testimonials on what his members find most valuable, showing potential customers how much they can gain from joining.
 (Learn how to ask for and use customer testimonials like Jay in this guide.)

-Here are a few more resources on writing a product page that brings in sales:
+Here is a resource on writing a product page that brings in sales:

 One final note before we wrap up: